assemblerflow/flowcraft/docs/create_process.rst

   include a bash script that created a series of *dotfiles* for the process and scripts for sending requests to REST APIs (only when certain pipeline parameters are used).
-We recommend the inclusion of this placeholder to to ensure that the reports of a the pipeline are correctly created for latter visualization (see :ref:`dotfiles` for more information).
+We recommend the inclusion of this placeholder to to ensure that the reports of a pipeline are correctly created for latter visualization (see :ref:`dotfiles` for more information).

 - ``input_channel`` (**Mandatory**): All process must include an input channel.